-'Theatre is the capacity possessed by human beings ...
+'Theatre is the capacity possessed by human beings...
 To observe themselves in action.'
-Augusto Boal

-Drama is taught using a wide range of resources and written and practical work.
-This will include discussion, mime, physical theatre, improvisation, directing, vocal and movement skills.
+Drama is taught using a wide range of resources, and written and practical work.
+This includes discussion, mime, physical theatre, improvisation, directing, and vocal and movement skills.

-Homework is a mixture of written and practical preparation, research, recording, analysis and evaluation and of course rehearsal.
+Homework is a mixture of written and practical preparation, research, recording, analysis, evaluation and, of course, rehearsal.

 Theatre trips and visits from theatre companies are an important part of the GCSE and A Level courses.
 The Drama teacher also supports students applying for drama schools and drama companies.
 There is a Junior Drama Club.

 All drama, like life, consists of mixed-ability groups.

 Key Stage 3

 To enable students to use voice, movement, gesture and facial expression in a positive and confident manner.
 Through the methods of improvisation, acting, mime and physical theatre, supported by a range of drama strategies, pupils will develop personal and social skills, and grow in insight and understanding.